mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 ## What I could have done?

-There are many roads to improve and grow, but I will go through the one I've chosen to make the experience at least a bit better.
+There are many roads to improve, but I will go through the one I've chosen to make the experience better.
 Remember that it's not a perfect solution but the one I chose.

 I'm going to answer the consumer questions listed above and try to find ways to improve the API according to them.